zunda-arrow/zunda-arrow.github.io/src/pages/index.md

 [Hermitcraft TCG](https://github.com/hc-tcg/hc-tcg) - An online implementation of the card game from the SMP Hermitcraft.
 I am a maintainer for this project.

 [Crab Castle](https://jacobhaussman.itch.io/crab-castle) - A tower defense game made for Chili Game Jam #3.
+Placed 5th place out of 99 submissions.

 ## My Libraries
 [hikari-crescent](https://github.com/hikari-crescent/hikari-crescent) - A framework built on hikari to help make discord bots.